stevechanieee/-1-BFloat16/README.md

 ## Graphics Processing Unit Programming Framework ##

-CUDA and OpenCL are both Graphics Processing Unit (GPU) programming frameworks, which leverage the use of GPUs.
+CUDA and OpenCL are both Graphics Processing Unit (GPU) programming frameworks, which leverage the use of GPUs and their custom processors.
 Whereas CUDA is proprietary to NVIDIA, OpenCL is an open standard maintained by the Khronos Group consortium, whose members are listed here: https://www.khronos.org/members/list.

 Depending on the GPU type, there are particular NVIDIA driver versions required as well as minimum recommended CUDA Toolkit versions, such as shown in Table 1 below.